zsahmed/dialogflow_cloudfunction/README.md

 });
 ```

-The `country` context parameter is then utilized in a follow-up intent's Big Query call:
+The `country` context parameter is then utilized in a follow-up intent's BigQuery call:

 ```javascript
   function warningAndPreventionFollowup(agent) {